MrPeker/MrPeker/README.md

 ## 👨‍💻 &nbsp; Who am I?

-My name is Mehmet Ali, and I'm the co-founder of my startup T-Fashion.
+My name is Mehmet Ali, and I'm the co-founder of T-Fashion.
 I'm a software developer mostly focused on web development.
 JavaScript is my favorite language.
 I sometimes do small side projects and try to contribute to the open source as much as I can.

 ## 📝 &nbsp; My blog posts